contributte/doctrine-extensions-atlantic18/.docs/README.md

         - Gedmo\Tree\Entity
 ```

-If you using `nettrine/dbal` all listeners are registered automatically, or you have to register it manually:
+If you are using `nettrine/dbal` all listeners are registered automatically, otherwise you have to register them manually:

 ```php
 // Get EventManager, from DI or Entity Manager